samuelduchesne/archetypal/docs/converting.rst

 Converting IDF models
 =====================

-EnergyPlus models can be converted to two different other formats using `archetypal`.
-TRNSYS users can convert IDF files to TRNBuild/Type56 files while UMI users can convert IDF files to UMI Template Files.
+EnergyPlus models can be converted to umi template library files using `archetypal`.

-.. include:: converter_bui.rst

 .. include:: converter_umi.rst